 For Thanksgiving, we highlight Native American resistance that caught the nation’s attention in the 1960s and 70s.
 As Howard Zinn wrote in Chapter 19 of A People’s History of the United States, “Never in American history had more movements for change been concentrated in so short a span of years.”
 Following are additional resources on Native American history and resistance.

-Paralleling Howard Zinn’s A People’s History of the United States, Voices of a People’s History is the companion volume with first person voices—speeches, letters, poems, and songs.
+Voices of a People’s History is a companion to Howard Zinn’s A People’s History of the United States, with first person voices—speeches, letters, poems, and songs.

 The 10th anniversary edition features new voices including whistleblower Chelsea Manning; Naomi Klein, speaking from the Occupy Wall Street encampment in Liberty Square; a member of Dream Defenders, a youth organization that confronts systemic racial inequality; members of the undocumented youth movement, who occupied, marched, and demonstrated in support of the DREAM Act; a member of the day laborers movement; and several critics of the Obama administration, including Glenn Greenwald, on governmental secrecy.